Shari87/versioned-deployment/README.md

         - Association of Internet Gateway with the VPC
      * **variables.tf**: This file defines the variable names which would be used in production.tfvars
      * **production.tfvars**: File used to pass the values for our vpc and cidr_blocks
-     * **outputs.tf**: File used to output the variables defined in **variables.tf** on the console
+     * **outputs.tf**: File used to output the values of the variables defined in **variables.tf** on the console
 2. **2-platform**
    * This folder defines our ecs cluster, route53 domain and other related services
+     * **platform-prod.config**: This file defines our remote state configuration for the platform which we are creating
+     * **ecs.tf**: This file defines the following resources for our platform:
+       * Creating the ECS cluster
+       * Creating Application Load Balancer with security group referenced from ** securitygroups.tf ** for our ECS cluster
+       * Creating our own HTTPS Domain SSL certificate and validating the same for our ECS cluster
+       * Adding Route53 record for ALB Domain Name
+       * Creating a default target group for our ECS cluster
+       * Creating and HTTPS ALB listener for load balancer for our ECS cluster
+       * Creating IAM policy for our ECS cluster
+       * Attaching IAM policy to ECS cluster role
+     * **securitygroups.tf**: This file used to define the security group for ALB to route traffic to our ECS cluster
+     * **domain.tf**: This file used to create our domain certificate, and also for validating the SSL certificate
+     * **variables.tf**: This file defines the variable names which would be used in production.tfvars
+     * **production.tfvars**: File used to pass the values for our ecs domain name, ecs cluster name and internet cidr blocks
+     * **outputs.tf**: File used to output the values of the variables defined in **variables.tf** on the console
 3. **3-application**
    * This folder defines our task definition for our ecs cluster, fargate application and other related services to our flask-python application
 # Installation